Mining can be critical to achieving the development aspirations of many developing countries and remote regions.

 Local Content Policies in the Mining Sector: Fostering downstream linkages

 The paper, focused on downstream linkages, is part of a set of expert documents to substantiate the IGF Guidance for Governments on local content policies, released in July 2018.Read More

-Women in Artisanal and Small-Scale Mining: Challenges and opportunities for greater participation
+Women in Artisanal and Small-Scale Mining: Interventions for greater participation